(Sub)millimeter Dust Polarization of Protoplanetary Disks from Scattering by Large Millimeter-Sized Irregular Grains: Comparing Truncation Angles

 To facilitate direct comparisons between the different models, we use $\Sigma_{c}=\tau_{0} / \kabs$ which fixes the absorption optical depth instead of the total optical depth as was done in previous sections.
 The benefit is that the total energy of emitted photons is kept the same and in the optically thin limit, the intensity should be the same regardless of $\ksca$.
-We use $10^{9}$ photons for all the models.
-We show results for $\tau_{0} = 0.01$ below, but we find similar differences using $\tau_{0}=0.1$.
+We set $\tau_{0}=0.1$ and use $10^{9}$ photons for all the models below.

 In Fig.~\ref{fig:chopdeg_cuts}, we compare the models with different $\theta_{c}$ for two different cuts in the image.
 The first cut is along $y=10$ au, while the other is along $x=15$ au.
 For both cuts, the Stokes $I$, $Q$, $U$ and $p_{f}$ are smooth and quantitatively the same for $\theta_{c}=1^{\circ}$, $2^{\circ}$, and $4^{\circ}$.
 The model without truncation has not converged yet and the noise level for Stokes~$Q$ and $U$ are $\sim 1-2\%$ of Stokes~$I$.
 Nevertheless, Fig.~\ref{fig:chopdeg_cuts}a and b show that the Stokes~$I$ result without truncation is at the level of those with truncation.